MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access.md

 ## Identity and access management in Azure landing zones

 Identity and access management is a core consideration in both platform and application landing zones.
 Under the design principle of [subscription democratization](../design-principles.md#subscription-democratization), application owners should have the autonomy to manage their own applications and resources with minimal intervention from the platform team.
-Security is the fundamental difference between landing zones in the same Azure organization.
-Apply a robust identity and access management design to achieve application landing zone isolation.
+Landing zones are a security boundary, and identity and access management provides a way to control the separation of one landing zone from another, along with components such as networking and Azure Policy.
+Apply a robust identity and access management design to help achieve application landing zone isolation.

 The platform team is responsible for the foundation of identity and access management, including deploying and managing centralized directory services, such as Microsoft Entra ID, Microsoft Entra Domain Services, and Active Directory Domain Services (AD DS).
 Application landing zone administrators and users that access applications consume these services.

-The application team is responsible for the identity and access management of their applications, including securing user access to applications and between application components, such as Azure SQL Database, Azure Cosmos DB, and Azure Storage.
+The application team is responsible for the identity and access management of their applications, including securing user access to applications and between application components, such as Azure SQL Database, virtual machines, and Azure Storage.
 In a well-implemented landing zone architecture, the application team can effortlessly consume services that the platform team provides.

 Many of the fundamental concepts of identity and access management are the same in both platform and application landing zones, such as role-based access control (RBAC) and the principle of least privilege.